christopear/dnd-campaign/README.md

 Communities are in very early stages, however the basic structure has been developed.
 It is envisaged that groups of people will reside in a community, allowing people to migrate between communities.

+### Corporations

+When the time comes, people will have corporations.
+At first this will be as simple as Joe Bloggs owns a mill, employs 2 people, they do millwork.
+In future I would like to see it progress into simulating some basic financial investment AI as to when companies are started, companies failing, etc.

 ## Unit testing

 ### People